Film & Digital Media Arts (FDMA)

 FDMA 2381 Storyboarding 3 Credits (3)

 Examines effective writing principles to create storyboards that communicate the overall picture of a project, timing, scene complexity, emotion and resource requirements.
-Further, the purpose of this course is to introduce students to the principles of visual storytelling in film through the use of the storyboard.
-In other words, to show how storyboards are critical architectural component of the filmmaking process used as a blueprint (or guide) to communicate the complex elements of a film story.
-Restricted to: DFM,ANVE, G-CMI majors.
+Further, the purpose of this course is to introduce students to the principles of visual storytelling—in film--through the use of the storyboard.
+In other words, to show how storyboards are a critical “architectural component” of the filmmaking process, used as a blueprint (or guide) to communicate the complex elements of a film story.
+Restricted to: Digital Graphics majors.
 Crosslist: ENGL 2381.

 Learning Outcomes